 All of these models above are based on densities and linear diffusion (the Boltzmann approximation).
-Densities depend on the continuous quasi Fermi potentials but are discontinuous themselves across heterojunctions.
+Densities depend on the quasi Fermi potentials but are discontinuous themselves across heterojunctions.
 While densities have an intuitive interpretation, they lack a certain flexibility from a modelling and computational point of view.
+If one neglects additional effects such as thermionic emission or interfacial recombination [13, 14], one may even assume continuous quasi Fermi potentials.
 For this reason, we present a model which is based on quasi Fermi potentials.
 Using quasi Fermi potentials instead of densities as set of unknowns has several practical advantages: First, they are on the same order of magnitude as the electrostatic potential and do not vary over more than twenty orders of magnitude like densities may do.
 This is advantageous from a numerical point of view.
-Second, unlike densities quasi Fermi potentials are continuous across heterojunctions.
-Yet, no additional discontinuity-preserving internal boundary conditions for the densities are needed.
-Third, potentials are easier to interpret physically as well as mathematically e.g. as gradient flows [13, 14, 15].
+Second, unlike densities quasi Fermi potentials are continuous across heterojunctions when neglecting additional effects at the interfaces.
+In this case, no additional discontinuity-preserving internal boundary conditions for the densities are needed.
+Third, potentials are easier to interpret physically as well as mathematically e.g. as gradient flows [15, 16, 17].

-But perhaps most importantly a potential-based model allows to easily include two important features which thus far seem to have been neglected almost entirely in the perovskite literature: In threedimensional (3D) bulk semiconductors with parabolic bands the statistical relationship which links densities to quasi-Fermi potentials is given by the Fermi-Dirac integral of order one-half [16].
+But perhaps most importantly a potential-based model allows to easily include two important features which thus far seem to have been neglected almost entirely in the perovskite literature: In threedimensional (3D) bulk semiconductors with parabolic bands the statistical relationship which links densities to quasi-Fermi potentials is given by the Fermi-Dirac integral of order one-half [18].
 This leads to nonlinear diffusion in the charge transport equations.
-This nonlinearity cannot be neglected in highly doped regions, at low temperatures or in certain organic materials [17].
-So far it seems only Fell et al. [18] and Tessler et al. [19] have used statistical relationships which do not rely on the simpler Boltzmann approximation for the charge carrier densities of electrons and holes within the perovskite literature.
+This nonlinearity cannot be neglected in highly doped regions, at low temperatures or in certain organic materials [19].
+So far it seems only Fell et al. [20] and Tessler et al. [21] have used statistical relationships which do not rely on the simpler Boltzmann approximation for the charge carrier densities of electrons and holes within the perovskite literature.

-Moreover, neither of the previously mentioned models limit the depletion of ion vacancies.
+Moreover, neither of the previously mentioned models limit the depletion of ions.
 Physically one cannot extract ions below a certain threshold without destroying the perovskite's crystal structure.
-We will enforce this threshold by employing the Fermi-Dirac integral of order -1 [20] which we will properly derive from a grand canonical formalism of ideal lattice gas.
-Recently this feature has been hardcoded into a FEM based drift-diffusion code [21, 22] but to the best of our knowledge all standard perovskite drift-diffusion models seem to not limit ion vacancy depletion.
+We will enforce this threshold by employing the Fermi-Dirac integral of order -1 [22] which we will properly derive from a grand canonical formalism of ideal lattice gas.
+Recently this feature has been hardcoded into a FEM based drift-diffusion code [23, 24] but to the best of our knowledge all standard perovskite drift-diffusion models seem to not limit ion depletion.
+Particular values for the ion depletion limit may be inferred from measurements of PSCs such as impedance spectra [25].
+However, estimating these parameters via an engineering approach is not discussed since it would go beyond the scope of the work.